 Most who receive home care are older than 65, with about 97% of those requiring assistance with bathing and 91% requiring assistance to get in and out of bed.
 Sometimes senior care can be minimal as well, such as providing transportation, shopping, and household chore assistance.
 Here are a few benefits of home care if you are in a position to care for an aging loved one.
+Of course, having home care is not the right thing for everyone but this is something to discuss with your loved ones.
+Some choose to live in senior assisted living communities whereas more able people may manage with living at home.
+Whatever you choose, just make sure you have your loved one’s best interests in mind.

 An elderly person requires proper nutrition for optimum health and good quality of life.
 A nutritionist can be invaluable in assisting with proper meal planning and advising what foods can benefit and fit the senior person’s lifestyle.
 Meals prep can take place weekly to ensure that the senior has a warm meal to eat every day.
 Sometimes, a feeding tube is required, if the person has no appetite or a mouth condition that makes it difficult to eat solid food.
 This is where home health care is essential.
 If a child or family member has a job, family, or other needs to attend to, they cannot always be with their elderly loved one.
 A senior care provider can be on hand to deliver meals via the feeding tube at scheduled times, as well as ensuring all the senior’s needs are met.